 Shortly before his passing, Armstrong recorded what has since become a classic ode to the simple joys of life, “What a Wonderful World,” a song that could very well sum up the story of his life as well.
 His death on July 6, 1971 was universally mourned and his music today remains as popular as it was during his lifetime.

 Celebrate the legend at his old stomping grounds at Satchmo SummerFest in New Orleans.

 Beginnings of Satchmo SummerFest

-When the City of New Orleans was planning a tribute to the late Louis “Satchmo” Armstrong on the centennial of his birth, they had no way of knowing how successful such an event would be at the height of the summer when most people are seeking comfort in the shade or in their air-conditioned homes.
+When the City of New Orleans was planning a tribute to one of its most famous native sons, the late Louis “Satchmo” Armstrong on the centennial of his birth, they had no way of knowing how successful such an event would be at the height of the summer when most people are seeking comfort in the shade, the swimming pool, or in their air-conditioned homes.